 Employers might be willing to make contributions towards your loans as well in exchange for specific service length.

 Locum tenens benefits: income, location, and job flexibility

 As a locum tenens doctor, you’ll typically have very low living expenses.
 In most cases, your travel expenses, housing, and even your malpractice premiums will be covered by your agency.
 You can also deduct anything your CPA says counts as a business expense.

 In addition, you have more freedom and flexibility.
 And geography doesn’t have to get in the way of you pursuing the jobs that offer the highest possible income.
 You can take extra shifts to boost your pay even further.
 Or if you’d rather work less, you can do that too (and rely on income-driven repayment plan forgiveness to make it financially viable).

 Maybe you’re not interested in working for big healthcare facilities.
 So you use locum tenens to visit a bunch of remote locations you wouldn’t see otherwise.
 In fact, locum tenens agencies have been known to offer bonuses to medical professionals who work for an extended period of time in short supply areas.

 Get a plan that reflects why you’re doing locum tenens work

-If you think you want to do temporary roles long-term as a lifestyle play, then you might even think about doing taxable forgiveness.
+Do you think you want to do temporary roles long-term as a lifestyle play?
+If so, you might want to think about going for taxable forgiveness.